Frosted Cranberries

 - When sugar is dissolved, add cranberries and stir until well coated.

-- Using a slotted spoon, move cranberries to a wire rack and let dry for 1 hour.
+- Using a slotted spoon, move cranberries to a parchment paper lined baking sheet and let dry for 1 hour.

-- Roll cranberries in remaining sugar until well coated; allow to dry for another hour.
+- Move cranberries to a large bowl and toss in remaining sugar until well coated; allow to dry for another hour.

 Notes